Welcome to today's edition of the Rush 24-7 podcast.

 I guess he didn't fly out of Kiev.

-He used to be Nicole Devonish until she got married.
+He got back, and he's talking to former White House Communications Director Nicole Wallace, who used to be Nicole Devenish until she got married.

-They're pockets of the country where still happens, but I just people might be, you know, I wanted to point out that her just how she be called Wallace when her name was Devinish.
+The pockets of the country still happens, but I just, people might be, you know, I wanted to point out that her just how she be called Wallace when her name was Devenish.

-She got married in a very old fashioned uh maneuver, took her husband's name.
+She got married in a very old-fashioned maneuver, took her husband's name.

-Anyway, she's on she's on the Today Show Day, and Mount Wauer said the bill itself does force the question to the religious freedoms of one group trump the right not to be discriminated against for another group.
+Anyway, She's on the day show day, and Mount Wauer said the bill itself does force the question that the religious freedoms of one group trump the right not to be discriminated against for another group.

 How do you answer that question?